Dreams in Nightmares

 Dreams in Nightmares is a 2024 internationally co-produced drama film, written, directed, and produced by Shatara Michelle Ford.
 It stars Denée Benton, Mars Storm Rucker, Dezi Bing, Sasha Compère, Charlie Barnett, Molly Bernard, Alfie Fuller, Malek Mouzon, Joss Barton, Jasmin Savoy Brown, Regina Taylor and Robert Wisdom.

-It had its world premiere at the BlackStar Film Festival on August 1, 2024.The film also premiered at Berlin International Film Festival and was a special presentation at British Film Institute.
-Other festivals include NewFest Film Festival, Frameline Film Festival, Tapei Film Festival and Champs-Élysées Film Festival.
+The film had its world premiere at the BlackStar Film Festival on August 1, 2024, and was released in the United States on August 21, 2026, by Lunette Films.

 Premise

 Three friends road trip across the Midwestern United States in search of their friend who has disappeared off the grid.